orlikoski/Skadi/README.md

 *  [Skadi Pack 01: Automation](https://github.com/orlikoski/Skadi/wiki/Skadi-Pack-01:-Automation): Provides two methods of integrating with any Automation tool: gRPC API or using SSH
 *  [Skadi Pack 02: Secure Networking](https://github.com/orlikoski/Skadi/wiki/Skadi-Pack-02:-Secure-Networking): Installs and configures the firewall as well as an authenticated reverse proxy with valid TLS/SSL certificates

-## Read the Wiki
-A lot of common questions and good information is stored in the [Wiki](https://github.com/orlikoski/skadi/wiki).

 ## Skadi Community
 There is a Slack community setup for developers and users of the Skadi system.
 It is a safe place to ask questions and share information.